Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Computational Results

 \section{Computational Results}

-In this section we test and compare the performance of our proposed FLM model in the computation of numerical solutions of three PDEs and an OCP arising from an odd-circulant evolutionary game.
+In this section we test and compare the performance of our proposed FLM model in the computation of numerical solutions of four PDEs and an OCP arising from an odd--circulant evolutionary game.
 Additionally, we design a series of computational experiments aimed at comparing the performance of our proposed model against other traditionally employed NN architectures.

-The PDEs considered herein are: the one--dimensional heat equation, the two--dimensional Poisson equation, and the generalized Black--Scholes model.
-Besides the emerging interest in machine learning techniques for the solution of PDEs, demonstrated, for example, in \cite{NM21, MYL22}, the solution of OCPs by such methods was also recently brought to attention (see, \textit{e.g.,} \cite{NFG22, NG23, NFG25, RN25, LO25}).
-Thus, we consider in this paper an OCP arising from the evolutionary dynamics of a Rock--Paper--Scissors game, as studied in \cite{GF22}.
+The PDEs considered herein are: the one--dimensional heat equation, the two--dimensional Poisson equation, the generalized Black--Scholes model, and the one--dimensional inviscid Burgers' equation.
+Besides the emerging interest in machine learning techniques for the solution of PDEs, demonstrated, for example, in \citet{NM21, MYL22}, the solution of OCPs by such methods was also recently brought to attention (see, \textit{e.g.,} \citet{NFG22, NG23, NFG25, RN25, LO25}).
+Thus, we consider in this paper an OCP arising from the evolutionary dynamics of a Rock--Paper--Scissors game, as studied in \citet{GF22}.
 Its nonlinear dynamics alongside its state space configuration make this OCP particularly challenging to be solved analytically, so our solution shall be tested against an (indirect) numerical solution based on the Pontryagin's Minimum Principle (PMP).
-While traditional techniques like Finite Elements and Finite Differences are well--established methods, the recent rise in interest on machine learning-based techniques has introduced a new class of powerful, mesh--free solvers based on NNs \cite{RPK19}.
-In this section, we demonstrate the efficacy of our proposed FLMs in solving several benchmark PDEs, comparing its performance against other prominent NN architectures and a class of OCPs.
+While traditional techniques like Finite Elements and Finite Differences are well--established methods, the recent rise in interest on machine learning-based techniques has introduced a new class of powerful, mesh--free solvers based on NNs \citep{RPK19}.
+In this section, we demonstrate the efficacy of our proposed FLMs in solving several benchmark PDEs and a class of OCPs.

 In all experiments, the frequency vectors of the FLMs are initialized at a finite subset of integer grid points in $\mathbb{N}_0^m$, chosen sequentially from the lattice: for example, $(0,0)$, $(0,1)$, $(1,0)$, $(1,1)$ in the two--dimensional case with four sub--networks.
 However, we do not constrain them to remain within $\mathbb{R}_{\ge 0}^m$ during the training.
 The reason for this lies in the inclusion of sign--flipped versions of the frequency vectors within each sub--network, together with the even symmetry of the $cosine$ function.
 If any component of the frequency vector becomes negative, the FLM automatically accounts for its symmetrical equivalent, thus adjusting the corresponding coefficients to mitigate this effect.
 In each sub--network, biases (phase--shifts) are randomly sampled from the normal distribution $N(0, \frac{\pi}{3})$ and hidden--to--output layer weights (amplitudes) are initialized to $0$.
 This initialization strategy is primarily motivated by empirical observations from our experiments and we keep it as an open question whether there is any mathematical way of determining a better set of initial weights.
 Next, we introduce each PDE considered, as well as the customized loss function.